onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.splitTBranches(a,tol=1.e-13)

+    ..
+A1.O0.D0

     Split a curve defined by a 'BAR' if it has T-branches.

-    :param a:  initial mesh or set of grids
+    :param a: input mesh
     :type  a: [array, list of arrays] or [zone, list of zones]
     :param tol: matching tolerance between points that define two branches
     :type tol: float
     :return: set of BAR grids (with no T-branches)